kkataev/Receipts/README.md

-# Bills
+# Receipts
-Collect and organize bills
+Collect and organize receipts